openenergymonitor/blog/source/_posts/2016-06-11-platformio.markdown

 [PlatformIO has some excellent quick start docs](http://docs.platformio.org/en/latest/quickstart.html) to cover setting up your first 'blinky' project, therefore I will not duplicate here.
 In this example I focus on setting up pio and compiling emonTx / emonPi firmware.
 This example assumes a totally bare metal machine with nothing installed except python (2.7 recommended).
 Pio works great on a Raspberry Pi.

-This guide used command-line steps on Linux, if using Windows or if you want to use the platformio IDE see [PlatformIO Getting Started Page](http://platformio.org/get-started).
+This guide used command-line steps on Linux, if using windows or if you want to use the platformio IDE see [PlatformIO Getting Started Page](http://platformio.org/get-started).

 The PlatformIO IDE or Atom IDE is excellent and very easy to use (self explanatory).
 This guide uses pio via command line as this gives a more hands-on experience to how pio is working.

 ### 1. Install PlatformIO

-The easiest way if running Linux is to use the install script, this installs pio via python pip and installs pip if not present.
+The easiest way if running Linux is to install use the install script, this installed pio via python pip and installs pip if not present.
 See [PlatformIO installation docs](http://docs.platformio.org/en/latest/installation.html#installer-script):

 `$ sudo python -c "$(curl -fsSL https://raw.githubusercontent.com/platformio/platformio/master/scripts/get-platformio.py)"`